An abandoned school in Moshi District

-I am a Postgraduate Research Associate in the Politics Department at Princeton University where I got my PhD in Politics from Princeton University in 2020.
+I am a Lecturer (equivalent to a US assistant professor) in Politics at the University of Glasgow.
+I got my PhD in Politics from Princeton University in 2020.
 I study the strategies of electoral autocrats and opposition parties at the local level.
-My dissertation asks how local control - who wins local elections - affects how ruling and opposition parties compete for votes.
+My book project asks how local control - who wins local elections in autocracies - affects how ruling and opposition parties compete for votes.
 I use administrative data, interviews, focus groups and surveys to understand how opposition control of local institutions changes patterns of distribution and repression and threatens regime durability in decentralized autocracies.
 I won the American Political Science Association Fieldwork Prize in 2019 for my dissertation work on Tanzania and received an Honorable Mention for the Ralph Bunche Prize for Best Graduate Student Paper from APSA African Politics Conference Group in 2020, also for my dissertation work.
 My work has been published at Perspectives in Politics and is forthcoming at Comparative Politics.
 In the academic year 2020/21, I was an LSE Fellow in Political Science & Public Policy in the School of Public Policy at the London School of Economics.

 Local Control: How Opposition Support Constrains Electoral Autocrats